 Agreement has been reached with a private effluent disposal site operator in the Kaipara District to further develop his site to allow all other stock carriers to use this existing facility.
 This development is currently in the consents process to allow for the enlargement of the settlement ponds needed for the larger amount of effluent expected at the site.
-This new site is located on the premises of Kaipara Livestock, Dargaville Ltd, on Beach Road, off State Highway 12.
-The new Kaipara stock truck effluent site is expected to be operational by 30 June 2010.
+This new site is located on the premises of Kaipara Livestock Dargaville Ltd, on Beach Road, off State Highway 12.
+The new Kaipara stock truck effluent site is expected to be operational by 1 August 2010.

-Whāngārei District Council is currently in the process of constructing a disposal facility in the Whāngārei District.
-This new site is located on Southend Avenue, Whāngārei.
-In the Far North District, a scoping report of the preferred site is currently underway.
-This report will be presented to a future meeting of the Northland Stock Effluent Working Group and a plan for developing the new site can be drawn up.
+Whāngārei District Council is currently in the process of purchasing a disposal facility site in the Whāngārei District.
+The proposed new site is located on Southend Avenue, Whāngārei.
+In the Far North District, a scoping report recommended a site on State Highway 1, approximately 3.6km south of Pakaraka Junction.
 It is not expected to be functional until the 2012-2013 financial year.